claui/cookiecutter-python-package/{{ cookiecutter.project_slug }}/USAGE.md

 `{{ cookiecutter.project_slug | upper }}_DEBUG`
 : If set to a non-zero value, causes {{ cookiecutter.project_title }} to enable debug-level : logging.
+{% if cookiecutter.include_executable == "y" -%}
-Also prints stack traces for errors where it normally : would not.
+: Also prints stack traces for errors where it normally would not.
+{% endif -%}